Wat Chedi Luang in Chiang Mai

 Sangkhachai Buddha at Wat Chedi Luang in Chiang Mai

-Just to the right of the reclining Buddha is a couple of other Buddha images including the Sangkhachai Buddha.
+Just to the right of the reclining Buddha, is a couple of other Buddha images, including the Sangkhachai Buddha.

 Other buildings within the temple complex include the Lanna Campus of the Mahamakut Buddhist University and a Monk Chat Club.